lammps/lammps/doc/src/labelmap.rst

-The default label maps can also be defined by the :doc:`read_data <read_data>` command when it reads these sections in a data file: Atom Type Labels, Bond Type Lables, etc.  See the :doc:`Howto type labels
+The default label maps can also be defined by the :doc:`read_data <read_data>` command when it reads these sections in a data file: Atom Type Labels, Bond Type Labels, etc.  See the :doc:`Howto type labels
 <Howto_type_labels>` doc page for a general discussion of how type
 labels can be used.